robocup-junior/rcj-soccersim/docs/docs/how_to_run_sim.md

 guide](https://cyberbotics.com/doc/guide/installation-procedure#installing-the-docker-image).

-Assuming the `rcj-soccer-sim` repository is located in the current directory, running Soccer Sim within docker is as simple as executing
+Assuming the `rcj-soccersim` repository is located in the current directory, running Soccer Sim within docker is as simple as executing

     docker run \
-        -v $(pwd)/rcj-soccer-sim:/rcj-soccer-sim \
+        -v $(pwd)/rcj-soccersim:/rcj-soccersim \
         -e RCJ_SIM_AUTO_MODE=True \
         -e RCJ_SIM_REC_FORMATS=x3d \
-        cyberbotics/webots:latest /rcj-soccer-sim/run-in-docker.sh /rcj-soccer-sim/worlds/soccer.wbt
+        cyberbotics/webots:latest /rcj-soccersim/run-in-docker.sh /rcj-soccersim/worlds/soccer.wbt

 Let us briefly discuss the respective lines.
-On the first one the `docker` command starts the Docker container, on the second one, the `rcj-soccer-sim` folder in the current directory is mapped to `/rcj-soccer-sim` in the container, on the following two the `RCJ_SIM_AUTO_MODE` and `RCJ_SIM_REC_FORMATS` environment variables are being set and on the last one the `worlds/soccer.wbt` world from the `rcj-soccer-sim` repository is executed in the Webex environment using the `run-in-docker.sh` script (also part of the very same repository).
+On the first one the `docker` command starts the Docker container, on the second one, the `rcj-soccersim` folder in the current directory is mapped to `/rcj-soccersim` in the container, on the following two the `RCJ_SIM_AUTO_MODE` and `RCJ_SIM_REC_FORMATS` environment variables are being set and on the last one the `worlds/soccer.wbt` world from the `rcj-soccersim` repository is executed in the Webex environment using the `run-in-docker.sh` script (also part of the very same repository).